nipreps/fmripost-aroma/docs/outputs.rst

 to perform more advanced denoising or alternative combination strategies.

 .. danger::
-   Slice timing correction in *fMRIPrep* is referenced to the middle slice by default, which leads to a time shift in the volume onsets by 0.5 TR (repetition time).
+   Slice timing correction in *fMRIPost-AROMA* is referenced to the middle slice by default, which leads to a time shift in the volume onsets by 0.5 TR (repetition time).
    For example, assuming a TR of 2s, original onsets of 0, 2, and 4s would be shifted to 1, 3, and 5s, respectively.